Thursday, December 9, 2010

 plan.
 This shape is the most basic and important

-construction in sacred geometry
+construction in sacred geometry, often referred as

 vesica pisces in Latin.
 In the Christian tradition,

-is a reference to Christ, because the
+vesica pisces is a reference to Christ, because the

-the shape of a fish.
+form is similar to the shape of a fish.
 The word "fish"

 translates into Greek as "ichthys", which is an acronym

 for "Jesus Christ, Son of God, Savior".
+This shape is

 to be found not only in the floor plan layout of the